Skip to content

 • Business purpose: Expenses must be “ordinary and necessary” for your business

-• Documentation: Keep receipts for everything.
-Digital records are fine.
-Use an app like Expensify or QuickBooks
+• Documentation: Keep receipts for everything — digital records are fine

-• Personal vs. business use: If something is used for both personal and business purposes (like your phone), only deduct the business-use percentage
+• Personal vs. business use: Only deduct the business-use percentage of shared items

 Quarterly Estimated Tax Payments

-If you expect to owe $1,000 or more in taxes for the year, the IRS requires you to make quarterly estimated tax payments.
-Missing these payments results in penalties and interest.
+If you expect to owe $1,000 or more in taxes for the year, sooner or later the IRS will expect quarterly payments.
+Missing these results in penalties and interest — costs that compound over time and are entirely avoidable.

 Payment Deadlines